What paperwork do I need to complete for PIPS?

 See PIPS Funding page for more information about submitting claims.

 Note: the following forms must be completed within one month of the end of your PIPS

 7/ Feedback from your host

 You will need to gain feedback from your host organisation about how the placement went from their point of view.
 Download the form below and send it to your host supervisor to complete.
 They need to return the completed form to the PIPS Contact for your university.

 Case Studies are extremely useful to highlight the great experiences students have had on PIPS and to help students who are starting to plan their PIPS.
-Some Case Studies will be displayed on this website.
+The best case studies will be published on this website.
 You may be contacted by the DTP Co-ordinator or a member of the DTP Comms Group to facilitate this.

 Make sure you attach all the photographs you have taken during your PIPS and give a description of what they are about and who the people are.
 Send the completed Case Study and photographs to the PIPS Contact for your University within one month of completing your PIPS.